 You can have them grilled, steamed, or boiled, and you can enjoy them in elegant restaurants or in casual beachside shacks.
 No matter where you eat 'em, or how- lobster, crab legs, clams, and shrimp tantalize our tastebuds.
 Join Jim O'Connor as he casts the net and cracks open the shell to reveal the history of succulent seafood.

+Cheese is one of the most varied and subtle foods in the world.
+In taste it can be bland, buttery, innocuous, rich, creamy, pungent, sharp, salty or lightly delicate.
 Cheese can be enjoyed as an appetizer or a dessert, and it pairs beautifully with everything from hamburgers to fruit.
 But cheese by itself is only the beginning.
 It's also an essential ingredient to traditional dishes and to new, innovative creations.
-Jim O'Connor unseals the mysteries behind the most universal of foods: cheese.-
+Jim O'Connor unseals the mysteries behind the most universal of foods: cheese.

 California has some of the country's best foods - from successful fast food franchises to "California Cuisine," a style that is recognized as "world-class."
 George Duran travels to the West Coast to explore uniquely fresh cuisine inspired by the Golden State.

 Host George Duran explores the history of one of the oldest and most versatile of prepared foods -- bread -- by examining some of America's contributions to this "staff of life."
 After sampling San Francisco's sourdough bread, George learns how bread can be baked and distributed by both massive, computer controlled bakeries and unique, nurturing artisans.
 Finally, a whirlwind tour offers little known bread secrets and international varieties that contribute to local customs and holidays.